enthought/pyface/README.rst

 Pyface depends on:

-* a GUI toolkit: one of PySide, PyQt or WxPython
+* a GUI toolkit: one of PySide2, PyQt4, PyQt5 or WxPython

 * `Traits <https://github.com/enthought/traits>`_